 EXCLUSIONS FROM COVERAGE

-The following matters are expressly excluded from the coverage of this policy, and the Company will not pay loss or damage, costs, attorneys’ fees, or expenses that arise by reason of:
+The following matters are excluded from the coverage of this policy, and the Company will not pay loss or damage, costs, attorneys’ fees, or expenses that arise by reason of:

-1. (a) Any law, ordinance, permit, or governmental regulation (including those relating to building and zoning) restricting, regulating, prohibiting, or relating to
+1. a. any law, ordinance, permit, or governmental regulation (including those relating to building and zoning) that restricts, regulates, prohibits, or relates to:

-(i) the occupancy, use, or enjoyment of the Land;
+i. the occupancy, use, or enjoyment of the Land;

-(ii) the character, dimensions, or location of any improvement erected on the Land;
+ii. the character, dimensions, or location of any improvement on the Land;

-(iii) the subdivision of land; or
+iii. the subdivision of land; or

-(iv) environmental protection;
+iv. environmental remediation or protection.

+b. any governmental forfeiture, police, regulatory, or national security power.

-or the effect of any violation of these laws, ordinances, or governmental regulations.
-This Exclusion 1(a) does not modify or limit the coverage provided under Covered Risk 5.
+c. the effect of a violation or enforcement of any matter excluded under Exclusion 1.a. or 1.b.

-(b) Any governmental police power.
-This Exclusion 1(b) does not modify or limit the coverage provided under Covered Risk 6.
+Exclusion 1 does not modify or limit the coverage provided under Covered Risk 5 or 6.

-2. Rights of eminent domain.
-This Exclusion does not modify or limit the coverage provided under Covered Risk 7 or 8.
+2. Any power of eminent domain.
+Exclusion 2 does not modify or limit the coverage provided under Covered Risk 7.

-3. Defects, liens, encumbrances, adverse claims, or other matters
+3. Any defect, lien, encumbrance, adverse claim, or other matter:

-(a) created, suffered, assumed, or agreed to by the Insured Claimant;
+a. created, suffered, assumed, or agreed to by the Insured Claimant;

-(b) not Known to the Company, not recorded in the Public Records at Date of Policy, but Known to the Insured Claimant and not disclosed in writing to the Company by the Insured Claimant prior to the date the Insured Claimant became an Insured under this policy;
+b. not Known to the Company, not recorded in the Public Records at the Date of Policy, but Known to the Insured Claimant and not disclosed in writing to the Company by the Insured Claimant prior to the date the Insured Claimant became an Insured under this policy;

-(c) resulting in no loss or damage to the Insured Claimant;
+c. resulting in no loss or damage to the Insured Claimant;

-(d) attaching or created subsequent to Date of Policy (however, this does not modify or limit the coverage provided under Covered Risk 11, 13, or 14); or
+d. attaching or created subsequent to the Date of Policy (Exclusion 3.d. does not modify or limit the coverage provided under Covered Risk 11, 13, or 14); or

-(e) resulting in loss or damage that would not have been sustained if the Insured Claimant had paid value for the Insured Mortgage.
+e. resulting in loss or damage that would not have been sustained if consideration sufficient to qualify the Insured named in Schedule A as a bona fide purchaser or encumbrancer had been given for the Insured Mortgage at the Date of Policy.

-4. Unenforceability of the lien of the Insured Mortgage because of the inability or failure of an Insured to comply with applicable doing-business laws of the state where the Land is situated.
+4. Unenforceability of the lien of the Insured Mortgage because of the inability or failure of an Insured to comply with applicable doing-business law of the state where the Land is located.

-5. Invalidity or unenforceability in whole or in part of the lien of the Insured Mortgage that arises out of the transaction evidenced by the Insured Mortgage and is based upon usury or any consumer credit protection or truth-in-lending law.
+5. Invalidity or unenforceability of the lien of the Insured Mortgage that arises out of the transaction evidenced by the Insured Mortgage and is based upon usury law or Consumer Protection Law.

-6. Any claim, by reason of the operation of federal bankruptcy, state insolvency, or similar creditors’ rights laws, that the transaction creating the lien of the Insured Mortgage, is
+6. Any claim, by reason of the operation of federal bankruptcy, state insolvency, or similar creditors’ rights law, that the transaction creating the lien of the Insured Mortgage is:

-(a) a fraudulent conveyance or fraudulent transfer, or
+a. a fraudulent conveyance or fraudulent transfer;

+b. a voidable transfer under the Uniform Voidable Transactions Act; or

+c. a preferential transfer:

+i. to the extent the Insured Mortgage is not a transfer made as a contemporaneous exchange for new value; or

-(b) a preferential transfer for any reason not stated in Covered Risk 13(b) of this policy.
+ii. for any other reason not stated in Covered Risk 13.b.

+7. Any claim of a PACA-PSA Trust.
+Exclusion 7 does not modify or limit the coverage provided under Covered Risk 8.

-7. Any lien on the Title for real estate taxes or assessments imposed by governmental authority and created or attaching between Date of Policy and the date of recording of the Insured Mortgage in the Public Records.
-This Exclusion does not modify or limit the coverage provided under Covered Risk 11(b).
+8. Any lien on the Title for real estate taxes or assessments, imposed by a governmental authority and created or attaching between the Date of Policy and the date of recording of the Insured Mortgage in the Public Records.
+Exclusion 8 does not modify or limit the coverage provided under Covered Risk 2.b. or 11.b.

+9. Any discrepancy in the quantity of the area, square footage, or acreage of the Land or of any improvement to the Land.

+[Transaction Identification Data, for which the Company assumes no liability as set forth in Condition 9.e.:

+Issuing Agent:

+Issuing Office:

+Issuing Office’s ALTA® Registry ID:

+Loan ID Number:

+Issuing Office File Number:

+Property Address:]

 SCHEDULE A